Vera-Sjunnesson/project-mongo-api/README.md

 "/directors" - Get a list of all the directors in the dataset

-"/directors/:name" - Get movies/movie by a specific director name
+"/directors/:name" - Get movies/movie by a specific director

 # Data coming from:
 https://www.kaggle.com/datasets/sebastiansuliborski/a24-studio-movies-dataset